Skip to content

 };

-Step 4: Install PostCSS CLI
+Install PostCSS CLI as a Development Dependency

-Step 5: Add the Build Script
+Add the Email Build Script to package.json

-Exclude Generated File from Version Control
+Exclude the Generated LESS File from Version Control

 .footer {